mkpaz/aboutfx/README.md

   </tr>
 </table>

 Now that's more interesting, the number of resolved issues by version.
-Unsurprisingly, LTS versions in leaders because they're still receive a backports.
+Unsurprisingly, LTS versions in leaders because they're still receiving a backports.

 ![no-image](./charts/jbs_fixed-issues-by-version.png)